turingschool/backend-curriculum-site/module4/success.md

 Students must earn a score of `3` or greater in *each* category of the final assessment rubric.

-Assessment requirements will be provided on the first day of the module.
+Assessment requirements will be provided on the first week of the module.

 ### Independent Work